unfoldingWord-dev/dokuwiki-to-rc/README.md

 ### DokuWiki OBS mass migration

-Three scripts for moving OBS projects off of DokuWiki (in github.com/Door43), converts to Resource Container, and pushes to DCS (git.door43.org/DokuWiki).
-The first script
+Three scripts for moving OBS projects off of DokuWiki (in github.com/Door43), converting to Resource Container, and pushes up to DCS (git.door43.org/DokuWiki).
+The first script does downloading of OBS projects from docuWiki and converting to Resource Containers in DESTINATION_FOLDER.
+This script keeps track of progress and can be started again without penalty if script dies due to communication errors.

+    ./migration_dw_to_rc.py

+The next script will check-in each resource container in DESTINATION_FOLDER into git and push up to a repo in door43.org/DokuWiki.
+This script keeps track of progress and can be started again without penalty if script dies due to communication errors.

+    ./migration_upload.py

+The final script is to show summary of all OBS migrations and uploads in DESTINATION_FOLDER.
+The intent here is to see if there are any failures that are not expected.

+    ./migration_summary.py